 GTG: This stands for gray-to-gray and refers to a monitor’s response time.
 Response time, then, refers to how long it takes a single pixel to change from shade of gray to another or from black to white.
 For this measurement, you want the lowest number possible.
 As of right now, the lowest you can find is 1 millisecond (ms).
 You could go up to a response time of 5 ms and still have a great gaming experience.

 BenQ is a very popular electronics company for reasons that you can now understand.
-You have been given a list of their top 10 gaming monitors, but they also have several others that you can check out.
+You have been given a list of the best BenQ Gaming monitors, but they also have several others that you can check out.
 Remember to look for the recommended refresh rate (min.
 60 Hz), resolution (min.
 1920 x 1080), and GTG or response time (max.
 5 ms) and you will be good to go.